igormesaros84/Az204/Az-204/Cheat sheet.md

 - If the sender resides in a different process, use a single factory per process
 - Leave batches store access enabled
 - Use asynchronous operations to take advantage of client-side batching
-- Set the prefetch count to 20 times the maximum processing rates of all receivers of a factory.
+- Set the pre-fetch count to 20 times the maximum processing rates of all receivers of a factory.

 ### **Question**: The messaging system needs to have the following properties: Provide transactional support, SUpport duplicate detection of messages, Messages should never expire.
 What should you use?
 - Azure Service Bus Queue